SPIN-web/SPIN2026/_pages/call.md

     - Abstraction and symbolic execution techniques
     - Static analysis and abstract interpretation
     - Modular and compositional verification techniques
-    - Verification of timed and probabilistic systems
+    - Verification of timed, probabilistic, hybrid, and quantum systems
     - Automated testing using advanced analysis techniques
     - Program synthesis
     - Derivation of specifications, test cases etc. via formal analysis
     - Formal specification languages, temporal logic, design-by-contract
-    - Formal analysis of learned systems
+    - Formal analysis of learned and learning systems
+    - Formal and Hybrid Methods in Artificial Intelligence
+    - Verification of Spatial and Spatio-Temporal Systems
     - Any combination of the above

 - Application and/or engineering of verification tools, including: